yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/README.md

 In summary: the scenario involves a figure divided into **two quadrants**, each with its own direction for flow vectors.
 This observation is useful for obstacle avoidance.
 To extract features, a black rectangle representing a predefined patch within the image is focused on.
 The purpose of this patch is to detect obstacles directly **in front of** the drone, disregarding objects outside this line of sight.
 The vertical black line divides the patch into left and right sections.
 By calculating the ```sum of vector magnitudes``` in both halves, the presence and magnitude of obstacles in each direction can be determined.

-Now, we need  to test it in real-time on our drone.
+Now, we need  to test it in real time on our drone.
 Below are some insights:

 - **Sparse Feature Detection**: Lucas-Kanade relies on ```sparse feature detection```.
 It tracks a limited number of specific points or corners in the image.
 When dealing with complex scenes such as the tree outside in the video, it results in incomplete or inaccurate obstacle detection.